chanderharish1/064b2e4d-e01a-4c29-9eb9-8836259b2a9c/README.md

 ```

 ## Running the application

+`src/RunApp.php` is the entry point of this application in command line interface.
 In your CLI, go to project root directory and run the below command.
 ```
 php src/RunApp.php
 ```